 By William Shakespeare

-Northwest Classical Theatre
+Northwest Classical Theatre, Portland, OR

 In King John, there is a striking similarity between the 11th Century ruling family of Henry II and the contemporary dynasties of The Roosevelt, Kennedy, and Bush families.
 King John came from a family with a powerful father, a domineering mother and competitive sons determined to carry on the family power base.
 John is a shadow of the man his father was, his claim on the throne is doubtful at best, his relationship with God is troubled and spiteful, and he starts a war in order to keep his throne then makes backhanded deals that his enemy cannot refuse; he lies to everyone and is respected by no one.
 Sound familiar?